 The users can get the list of approved blend plans created between the specified “From” and “To” Date entered by the user on this UI.
 The Reports Section also has the provision for authorized users to quality/commit a blend plan for Execution.
 Such plans will now start appearing in the Job-Execution Use-Case for the users to Execute

+AKP Query : Validation need to be explained.
+Once executed to the quantity, will it be automatically deactivated / executed flagged?

 The details of the Job-Execution are detailed out in the Job-Allocation SRS.
 In a nutshell, the job execution is in auto-mode once the User selects a plan to be executed.
 The plan status is also available and updated periodically while the job is in execution mode